twdstudent/Project-5-Unicorn/README.md

 Features will only be developed if enough money is offered.

 ### UX
-(wire frames located in wire-frames directory)
-This project is not functioning, i was simply unable to build a working application with the time I had left.
-The project runs fine from cloud 9, the naviagation, forms and general layout is responsive.
-The log in/log out functionality is working fine and all the reset password finctionality is also wokring fine.
-However sadly the application wont open open up on Heroku.
-Sadly there is not much else to write about this section due to it being incomplete and not being able to wire upuploading bugs an features.
-Design intened to be simple and clean, simply drawing focus on what users add to the site.
+This is a responsive application, with the use of BootStraps Grid system and colapsable navigation menu, the lay out and navigation is responisve to deivce usage.
+When a user posts a feature and/or bug, only said user can can edit/update the status of the feature/bugs via their profile page.
+All bugs and features that are posted by all user display on their respective pages and all can be expanded to read all detail, This was to help save on screen retail and consitantcy of the application appearance.
+Bugs and features can't be edited/updated on these pages as I didnt want all users to be able to change other users posts.

 ### Features
 back end logic for bugs and features is complete but was unable to wire it up to the templates.